JimmyBok/Capstone-II/README.md

 ![Graph of Patent degrees removed: ZOOMED](images/Genetics_half.png)

 I did a google search of patent titles and labeled the corresponding nodes.
-An interesting finding is that multiple patents were titled 'Caacinoembryonic antigens' and through key words alone one can see this citation network for genetically modified mammals.
+An interesting finding is that multiple patents were titled 'Cacinoembryonic antigens' and through key words alone one can see this citation network for genetically modified mammals.

 #### Categories citing across categories